 If you want to talk to the CEO, you better have something important to say.

 It happened again this morning.
 It happens all too frequently, and it has got to change.
-Like many businesses, well-intentioned sales people trying to secure time on my calendar contact our company.
-Their promise: Show me how their solutions can help our business be more efficient, spend less money, or better protect our information.
+Like many businesses, well-intentioned salespeople trying to secure time on my calendar contact our company.
+They promise to show me how their solutions can help our business be more efficient, spend less money, or better protect our information.
 Do I want to be more efficient?
 Definitely.
 Do I want to spend less money and better protect our information?
 Who wouldn’t?
-Am I taking their calls?
+Are these sellers going to get to speak with me or another c level executive?
 Absolutely not!

-You have to know me to help me.
+You have to know c level execs to help them.

-In today’s hectic business climate, decision makers all have far more priorities than time to address them.
+In today’s hectic business climate, c level decision-makers have far more priorities than time to address them.
 Every day there are tasks we don’t get to, balls dropped, and important issues that don’t get addressed.
 In this environment, one of the most important tasks for an executive is to make absolutely certain the critical things, what Stephen Covey referred to as the Big Rocks, get done.
 Failing to take care of the critical priorities can mean the difference between success and failure- and failure simply isn’t an option.
-So why didn’t I talk with this sales person this morning?
+So why didn’t I talk with this salesperson this morning?
 Simple, he isn’t relating anything he does to the big rocks in our business.
 I certainly can’t afford to let one of them go undone while I educate this person about what the big issues are.

-- Only the C-level contact has the authority to evaluate a solution and commit the company to buying it
+- Only the c level contact has the authority to evaluate a solution and commit the company to buy it.

 Don’t fall into the same trap.
 When prospecting for new opportunities follow these three simple steps, and you will get more meetings with higher quality prospects: